Which .22 Handgun Is Best for Women? A Beginner-Friendly Comparison

 After firing well over a thousand rounds with this pistol, I’ve noticed a real difference in accuracy depending on the ammunition used.
 This gun is a little finicky about what it’s fed.
 I find that I have more jams, which is precisely what you never want to experience in a self-defense situation.

 Unlike our other handguns, I’ve found that the Walther gets really dry, and I have to keep a little bottle of oil on hand every time I use it.
-Also, because the gun is so lightweight, my accuracy is never as sharp as with a heavier .22 pistol, such as the Ruger Mark III.
+Also, because the gun is so lightweight, my accuracy is never as sharp as with a heavier .22 pistol, such as the Ruger Mark IV.

 Are laser sights worth the money?